Self-Injury – A Guide For Mental Health Professionals (MHPS)

 Cognitive Behavior Therapy (CBT):

-The use of CBT with clients who self-injure focuses on: a) fostering more adaptive coping strategies when stress occurs and b) modifying negative thinking styles that may perpetuate NSSI (e.g., negative self-views).
+The use of CBT with clients who self-injure focuses on: a) fostering healthier coping strategies when stress occurs and b) modifying negative thinking styles that may perpetuate NSSI (e.g., negative self-views).
 This also involves consideration of thoughts individuals have about NSSI itself (e.g., viewing it as effective or as something that has to be done to cope with distress).
 The use of CBT has demonstrated effectiveness for NSSI (see references below).

 Dialectical Behavior Therapy (DBT):